NoMeCompila/NoMeCompila/README.md

 <h2 align="center"> 😎 ABOUT ME 😃 </h2>

-- 🌱 I’m currently improve and working with **Selenium Whit Serenity BDD and Java, POSTMAN, Karate Framework**
+- 🌱 I’m currently improve and working with **Selenium With Serenity BDD and Java, POSTMAN, Karate Framework and develop different python scripts as a hobby**

 - 🤝 I’m looking for help with **Open source projects or MVP for startups**

-- 💬 Ask me about **Python, Testing, Algorithms** ☝🤓3
+- 💬 Ask me about **Python, Testing, Algorithms** ☝🤓

 - 📫 How to reach me **cabafer1@gmail.com**